japgolly/scalajs-react/doc/CALLBACK.md

 A callback is a procedure that is:
 * Executable by React when/if it chooses (usually an event handler or React lifecycle method.
-* Executed asychronously by React.
+* Executed asynchronously by React.
 * Repeatable.
 It can be run more than once.
 * Pure (does nothing) when you create an instance.
 If you create a `Callback` but never run it, no action or effects should occur.